In 1962 I was hired as a transmitter engineer with radio station WAEB in

 them with two from a special rack that were previously pre-warmed (to get the mercury

-during strong thunderstorms and why it happened this particular night, I can not
+during strong thunderstorms and why it happened this particular night, I cannot

 provide an explanation.